KRolander/Gryphon/README.md

 ### Navigate to the admin panel

-At the point of writing this, there is no code that will dinamically create a realm or client for this application.
+At the point of writing this, there is no code that will dynamically create a realm or client for this application.
 Thus, you need to create a new realm called `users`.
 This is case sensitive, so MAKE SURE you write the name in all lowercase.

 Now, in order to do this, you must first navigate to: